Vol. 04 · Issue 14 · APR 2026

 5 Boss Katana Settings That Sound Like Real Tube Amps

-The Katana can nail tube amp tones if you know where to look.
-These 5 presets prove it.
+The Boss Katana can nail real tube amp tones if you know where to look.
+These 5 presets cover clean, crunch, and high-gain with exact knob settings.

 The Katana's Hidden Tube Amp Potential

-The key is knowing which amp type to start with, how to use the EQ to shape the response, and — critically — what to do in the Boss Tone Studio software to unlock the Katana's deeper voicings.
-Each of the five settings below uses a specific combination of amp type, gain structure, and EQ that targets a real tube amp's sweet spot.
+The key is three things: knowing which amp type to start with, shaping the EQ correctly, and (this is the big one) getting into Boss Tone Studio to unlock the deeper voicings.
+Each of the five settings below targets a real tube amp's sweet spot using specific combinations of amp type, gain structure, and EQ.

-A few notes before we start.
-These settings use the standard front-panel controls unless noted otherwise.
-Knob positions are described as clock positions (noon = 12 o'clock, fully clockwise = 5 o'clock, etc.) since the Katana doesn't have numbered dials.
-All five work on any Katana model — the 50, 100, and Artist.
+A few things before we dive in.
+These use the standard front-panel controls unless noted otherwise.
+Knob positions are clock positions (noon = 12 o'clock, fully clockwise = 5 o'clock) since the Katana doesn't have numbered dials.
+All five work on any Katana model: the 50, 100, and Artist.

-The Fender Twin Reverb is the benchmark for pedal-platform clean tone.
-It's loud, it's glassy, and it has that unmistakable Fender shimmer that sits perfectly in a mix.
+The Fender Twin Reverb is THE pedal-platform clean tone.
+Loud, glassy, and that unmistakable shimmer that just sits perfectly in a mix.
 The Katana's Clean channel gets remarkably close.

 Settings: